0xPolygonMiden/miden-client/docs/library.md

 Spin up a client using the following Rust code and supplying a store and RPC endpoint.

-The current supported store is the `SqliteDataStore`, which is a SQLite implementation of the incoming `Store` trait.
+The current supported store is the `SqliteDataStore`, which is a SQLite implementation of the `Store` trait.

 ```rust
 let client: Client<TonicRpcClient, SqliteDataStore> = {